Lord of Pleasures

 Book 1 in the Lonely Lords series

-Though there are lines he will not cross, Darius Lindsey has become the favored plaything of bored, titled society ladies.
-He contracts one final engagement with the pretty, sweet, Lady Vivian Longstreet, hoping that meeting his obligations to Vivian will free him from the financial constraints making his life hell.
-Darius finds instead that the bargain he thought would cost him the last of his self-respect instead resurrects both his honor and his heart.
+Though there are lines he will not cross, Darius Lindsey has become the favored plaything of bored, wealthy society ladies.
+He contracts one final engagement with the pretty, sweet, Lady Vivian Longstreet, in hopes that meeting his obligations to Vivian will free him from the financial constraints making his life hell.
+Darius finds that the bargain he thought would cost him the last of his self-respect instead resurrects both his honor and his heart.

 Enjoy An Excerpt